 Forcing families to choose between remaining in this country and never seeing their children again and leaving is a horrific policy, and one that is both beneath us as a people and a violation of human rights.
 These are not mere beliefs, but established facts long stated by the world.

-America's immigration system is broken, and both liberals and conservatives have failed to deliver on promises to fix it after decades of opportunities.
-Ricky believes we can, at last, comprehensively address our immigration crisis through the passage of the AMERICAN DREAM ACT, which will:
+Ricky believes we will, at last, comprehensively address our immigration crisis through the passage of THE AMERICAN DREAM ACT, which will accomplish the following:

 THE AMERICAN DREAM ACT, upon its passage and subsequent enactment, will simplify the citizenship process for all those seeking a new life as a citizen of the United States of America.

 Jus Soli: Born within the United States, U.S. Territories, or U.S.-controlled land.